 The following diagram shows the steps that take place for one conversational turn of a session.

 - The end-user types or says something, known as end-user input.

-- Your user interface system receives the input and forwards it to the Dialogflow API in a detect intent request.
+- Your user interface or integration system receives the input and forwards it to the Dialogflow API in a detect intent request.

 - The Dialogflow API receives the detect intent request.
 It matches the input to an intent or form parameter, sets parameters as needed, and updates session state.
 If it needs to call a webhook-enabled fulfillment, it sends a webhook request to your webhook service, otherwise, go to step 6.